Last Updated: October 26, 2022

 Sometimes portions of larger parks have been neglected for decades, or a former park may have become so overgrown it's not even common knowledge that it is a park.
 Invasive species, which might be kudzu, bush honeysuckle, or something else entirely, may have taken over.
 So we're hoping you can tell stories about how you have worked on such a large problem over time.

-In many towns and cities, parks suffered in the Great Recession, and municipal budget cuts for parks have not been restored.
+In many towns and cities, parks suffered in the Great Recession, and municipal budget cuts for parks were not completely restored when the coronavirus pandemic hit.
 Despite good intentions, the assigned personnel may not be able to keep up with required maintenance.
 Drought, flooding, vandalism, graffiti, invasive species, wildfires, overuse in a few high-traffic spots, and random dumping all take a toll.

 1. Organize several opportunities for residents and other stakeholders to walk through the park with the owner

 of the park, presumably a government.
+Take plenty of video.
 Collect the comments about current conditions and ideas for future projects and even re-purposing sections of the park in an organized fashion and post them prominently on a website and on social media.
 Unless you encounter controversy, don't let this phase run for more than about two months.

 2. After there has been considerable public input, including an overweight sampling of residents who live nearby, residents and the owner need to meet to establish commitments about exactly what resources the park's owner can and will provide.
 In major cities, the local parks department may say essentially we're doing all we can.
 If you the concerned residents are leading this initiative, at some point you will need to accept the government's word on that, while quietly going about organizing an ambitious series of volunteer efforts.
 Volunteer projects both help a municipal government that may be genuinely financially strapped, and also help to shame the local officials into doing more.